wannabemrrobot/daily-progress/cron@daily/2021/10-october/27-october-2021.md

 ### ZOHO ASSESSMENT @12.15 PM IST
-It was quite a good interview, certainly not based upon my performance, but the behavior of the interview ;)
+It was quite a good interview, certainly not based upon my performance, but the behavior of the interviewer ;)

 I thought it was a Managerial HR(Poor Dumbass me!), but it was a technical round.